 - If You Have a Website to Localize Today, This Is What You Should Do…

-If you are here looking for ways to translate your website, you already have a good idea on why website localization is important.
+If you want to get to know how to localize your website, you already have a good idea on why website localization is important.

 But certain things are nice to hear anew and who knows, you might see reasons that you have not previously thought of.